-This elderflower Collins is an adaptation of a Tom Collins.
-It’s a classic cocktail is made with gin, lemon juice, simple syrup or sugar, and club soda.
+This Elderflower Collins is an adaptation of the Tom Collins.
+That classic cocktail is made with gin, lemon juice, simple syrup or sugar, and club soda.

-The elderflower Collins subs elderflower liqueur for the simple syrup.
-It’s essentially an alcoholic lemonade, perfect for hot summer evenings or any time you want a refreshing drink.
+The Elderflower Collins leaves out the simple syrup and instead combines gin with elderflower liqueur.
+This elderflower gin cocktail is essentially an alcoholic lemonade, perfect for hot summer evenings or any time you want a refreshing drink.

 Elderflower liqueur is made from the flower of certain species of elder (Sambucus nigra).
-The berries of elder bushes can also be used in jams and jellies.
+Elderberries are the berries from elder bushes and can be used to make jams and jellies.

 You might recall the Monty Python insult, “Your mother was a hamster and your father smells of elderberries!”
-Because elderberries can be used in making wine, John Cleese implies that the father is an alcoholic.
+Because elderberries can be used in making wine, John Cleese is implying that the father is an alcoholic.
 Or something like that.

 How to layer cocktails

-You can layer a cocktail when the ingredients used have different specific gravity.
-In this case, gin is less dense than the combination of elderflower liqueur, lemon juice, and water and will therefore float on top until stirred.
+Tip from the wise quacker: you can layer any cocktail that has ingredients with different specific gravity.
+In this case, gin is less dense than the combination of elderflower liqueur, lemon juice, and water and will float on top until stirred.

 The key to layering is to place a bar spoon so that the tip of the spoon is at the level of the liquid in the glass.
 Pour the top layer slowly and gently over the back of the spoon.